potocpav/python-concur/concur/introduction.md

 assert value == 123
 ```

-This shows the most interesting property of Concur: **widgets only exist until they are interacted with.** To interact with a widget repeatedly, it must be re-created each time it's interacted with.
+This shows the most interesting property of Concur: **widgets only exist until they are interacted with.** To interact with a widget repeatedly, it must be re-created each time it's interacted with, perhaps inside a loop.
 This concept is _surprisingly_ powerful – it enables composition in time by simply chaining statements:

 ```python
 yield from button("one button")